 15 weeks pregnant with twins

-Your babies skin are covered by the so-called lanugo hair.
-Your children will shed all or most of it before you give birth to them, if you don’t give birth very prematurely.
+Your babies skin are covered by lanugo hair.
+Your children will have shed all or most of it before you give birth to them if you don’t give birth very prematurely.

 16 weeks pregnant with twins

 You’ll experience life soon.
 It should happen anytime between week 16 and week 22.
-It depends very much on the position of your placenta(s) and whether it’s your first time being pregnant.
+When you’ll feel it, depends very much on the position of your placenta(s) and whether it’s your first time being pregnant.

 17 weeks pregnant with twins